canonical/netbox/docs/features/api-integration.md

 To learn more about this feature, check out the [NAPALM documentation](../integrations/napalm.md).

+As of NetBox v3.5, NAPALM integration has been moved to a plugin.
+Please see the [netbox_napalm_plugin](https://github.com/netbox-community/netbox-napalm) for installation instructions.

 ## Prometheus Metrics

 NetBox includes a special `/metrics` view which exposes metrics for a [Prometheus](https://prometheus.io/) scraper, powered by the open source [django-prometheus](https://github.com/korfuri/django-prometheus) library.
 To learn more about this feature, check out the [Prometheus metrics documentation](../integrations/prometheus-metrics.md).